Robert W. Cobbs is an Associate at Cohen Milstein and a member of the firm’s Antitrust practice group.

 - Interest Rate Swaps Antitrust Litigation (S.D.N.Y.): Cohen Milstein serves as co-lead counsel in a groundbreaking antitrust class action representing the Public School Teachers’ Pension and Retirement Fund of Chicago and a proposed buy-side investor class against numerous Wall Street investment banks.
 The class alleges that the defendants conspired to prevent class members from trading IRS on modern electronic trading platforms and from trading with each other, all to protect the banks’ trading profits from inflated bid/ask spreads.

 - Stock Lending Antitrust Litigation (S.D.N.Y.): Cohen Milstein serves as co-counsel in a groundbreaking antitrust class action alleging that major investment banks conspired to prevent the stock lending market from evolving by boycotting and interfering with various platforms and services designed to increase transparency and reduce costs in the stock lending market.
-On September 27, 2018, the court declined to grant Defendants’ motion to dismiss and ruled that investors may proceed with their class action.

 Prior to joining Cohen Milstein, Mr. Cobbs clerked for the Hon.
 Pierre N. Leval, United States Court of Appeals for the Second Circuit; and for the Hon.
 J. Rodney Gilstrap, United States District Court for the Eastern District of Texas.